 Large, well-established companies with stable earnings and certain industries like banks tend to pay dividends consistently.
 Other companies, such as those involved in developing new technology or medical research, often choose to reinvest all their earnings for research and development and pay no dividends at all.
-Investors in these types of companies are typically looking for long-term growth rather than income.

 How are dividends paid?